 For those of you who want to join other forms of online prayer and worship:

-- We have a St Matthew with St Chad Facebook page.
+- Apart from this site we also have a St Matthew with St Chad Facebook page.

 - There is a national Church on the Church of England website with lots of resources: https://www.churchofengland.org

 - There are live and recorded services on the Church of England Face book page: https://www.facebook.com/thechurchofengland

 - There are also live and recorded services on the Diocese of Birmingham and Cathedral of Birmingham websites and facebook pages